-Band 3 Straightforward/ Relevant 11-15 marks AO1 argument in relation to the task some use of literary critical concepts and terminology which are mainly appropriate; This band is characterised by straightforward and relevant work where the student's response to the task is clear and intelligible.
+Band 3 Straightforward/ Relevant 11-15 marks AO1 sensibly ordered ideas in a relevant argument in relation to the task some use of literary critical concepts and terminology which are mainly appropriate; straightforward and clear expression This band is characterised by straightforward and relevant work where the student's response to the task is clear and intelligible.
 At the top of the band students will demonstrate consistent 'Straightforward' work is shown when students make their ideas in relation to the AO2 straightforward understanding of authorial methods in relation to the task relevant engagement with how meanings are shaped by the methods used straightforward understanding in the course of their argument.
 Ideas will be developed relevantly.
-At the bottom of the band there will be flashes of relevant 'Relevant' work is shown when students are focused on the task and use detail in an appropriate and supportive way.
+At the bottom of the band there will be flashes of relevant task clearly known.
+'Relevant' work is shown when students are focused on the task and use detail in an appropriate and supportive way.
 AO3 straightforward understanding of the significance of relevant contexts in relation to the task relevant connections between those contexts and the historicist literary concept studied understanding with evidence of straightforward thinking.
 AO4 explores connections across literary texts arising out of historicist study in a straightforward way AO5 straightforward engagement with the debate set up in the task

-Band 2 Simple/Generalised 6-10 marks AO1 a simple structure to the argument which may not be consistent but which does relate to the task This band is characterised by simple and generalised work which is mainly linked to the task.
-'Simple' work is shown generalised use of literary critical concepts and terminology; simple expression At the top of the band students will demonstrate a basic generalised understanding in the course of their answer. when students write in an unelaborated and basic way in relation to the task.
-AO2 simple understanding of authorial methods in relation to the task generalised engagement with how meanings are shaped by the methods used Ideas will be developed in a simple way.
+Band 2 Simple/Generalised 6-10 marks AO1 This band is characterised by simple and generalised work which is mainly linked to the task.
+'Simple' work is shown and terminology; simple expression At the top of the band students will demonstrate a basic generalised understanding in the course of their answer. when students write in an unelaborated and basic way in relation to the task.
+AO2 in relation to the task • generalised engagement with how Ideas will be developed in a simple way.
 At the bottom of the band there will be inconsistency, but the beginnings of a simple and generalised understanding.
 'Generalised' work is shown when students write without regard to particular details.
 AO3 simple understanding of the significance of relevant contexts in relation to the task generalised connections between those contexts and the historicist literary concept studied AO4 simple exploration of connections across literary texts arising out of historicist study AO5 simple and generalised response to the debate set up in the task